7 Tips for Hiring a Virtual Assistant

 Tip 6: Discuss the Work and Payment Process

 The success of a small business owner and virtual assistant relationship heavily relies on communication and payment.
 That’s why you want to make sure that both of those things are taken care of before the first task is given.
 Usually, businesses create and distribute a task list either daily or weekly.
 Meetings can be set on an agreed day and time, and reports and deliverables can be sent through personal email, ClickUp, Google Drive, or Dropbox.

 As for the payment, you and your chosen candidate must decide if it will be on an hourly or fixed-price basis.
 If it’s hourly, using a time tracker will be necessary.
 For fixed-price contracts, expectations for the price and its equivalent work load must be discussed.
 How the payment will be sent (e.g., by check, mail, PayPal, etc.) should also be tackled.

 No matter how great a virtual assistant may seem during the interview, it will still be better to hand over your projects one at a time.
 After hiring a virtual assistant, start with a small project, and then add more workload based on his or her performance.
 As time passes by, you can turn your assistant into a crucial part of your business and give incentives for a job well done.
 Otherwise, you can fire the assistant and look for a more suitable person for the job.

-Hiring a virtual assistant can help you succeed faster, but if you don’t do it carefully, you might end up simply wasting your time and money.
+Outsourcing some of your business’s tasks by hiring a virtual assistant can help you succeed faster, but if you don’t do it carefully, you might end up simply wasting your time and money.
 Make sure you hire only the best virtual assistant by applying the 7 tips for hiring a virtual assistant tips I shared with you today.